The 20-Minute Nap:

 Will a 20-minute nap affect my sleep tonight?

 For most adults with regular sleep schedules, no. A 20-minute nap taken before 3pm reduces sleep pressure modestly — equivalent to roughly 30–45 minutes less fatigue accumulation.
 This is typically not sufficient to delay sleep onset or reduce total night sleep.
-Research consistently shows brief early-afternoon naps do not impair night sleep in adults with normal homeostatic sleep drives.
 The exception: if your night sleep is already borderline (6–6.5 hours), a 20-minute nap might allow you to continue at that insufficient level rather than correcting it — address the night sleep deficit rather than compensating with naps.

 I always feel groggy after a 20-minute nap — what am I doing wrong?

-Grogginess after a 20-minute nap has three likely causes: (1) You are sleeping longer than you think — 20 minutes set on your phone from when you put it down may mean 25–28 minutes of actual sleep if you fell asleep quickly.
-Try setting the alarm for 17–18 minutes.
-(2) You fall asleep unusually quickly (under 5 minutes) — meaning you enter N2 faster than most people and may reach N3 before your alarm.
-Try 15-minute naps.
-(3) Your alarm is too startling — a sudden loud alarm causes strong sleep inertia even from N2.
-Try a gradual-wake or vibration alarm instead.
+Grogginess after a 20-minute nap has three likely causes: (1) You are sleeping longer than you think — try setting the alarm for 17–18 minutes.
+(2) You fall asleep unusually quickly (under 5 minutes) — meaning you may reach N3 before your alarm; try 15-minute naps.
+(3) Your alarm is too startling — a sudden loud alarm causes strong sleep inertia even from N2; try a gradual-wake or vibration alarm instead.
+Also check the exact setup section above — room temperature above 23°C and lying fully flat are the two most common environmental contributors to post-nap grogginess.